quadram-institute-bioscience/sialic_acids_16S/README.md

 mice to unravel the role of mucin-derived sialic acids.

+## Scripts

+The `scripts` directory contains the scripts used to produce results.
+To install Qiime 1.9 and/or Qiime 2.0 we used [Miniconda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html): in particular [this instructions](https://hub.docker.com/search?q=qiime&type=image) for Qiime 1.9 and [this page](https://docs.qiime2.org/2019.1/install/native/) for Qiime 2x.

+[Docker containers](https://hub.docker.com/search?q=qiime&type=image) are a viable alternative.

 ## Metadata

-## Scripts

-The `scripts` directory contains the scripts used to produce results

 ## Methods